vaanarch-exp/test-repo/README.md

 # Architecting Anthropoveillance

+Over the course of the semester, students will develop research projects on any particular object, technology, protocol, policy or an event they found to be expanding/related to the concepts and arguments of this project, unfolded during the theory sessions through various texts.
+The primary purpose of these workshops is to expand the possible array of artifacts for analysis.
+Additionally, students will develop skills in basic python programming, they will learn data mining techniques such as web scraping, and develop ideas on various visualization techniques and methodologies.

 * **More specific deliverables will be assigned to each team based on their project as the studio progresses.**
 * **The schedule might be modified as the seminar progresses**